- About this policy

 We will work with partners to develop a well-positioned public charging infrastructure for electric vehicles (including e-bikes and potentially e-scooters).
 It is essential that we deliver the infrastructure to support a high rate of transition to ZEVs and EVs.

 We plan to enable convenient access to a mix of rapid chargers and slower chargers across Surrey.
-This will include providing on street charging in residential areas without off street parking and charging at destinations such as retail and leisure centres and transport interchanges such as stations and mobility hubs.
+This will include providing on-street charging in residential areas without off-street parking and charging at destinations such as retail and leisure centres and transport interchanges such as stations and mobility hubs.
 The range of locations will be important to ensure that all sectors of the community have access to charging.
-It will also help to increase confidence in the ability to charge vehicles widely, helping to overcome issues of vehicle range anxiety.
+It will also help to increase confidence in the ability to charge vehicles widely, helping to overcome concerns about how far EVs can travel between charges.

 Accelerating the uptake of ZEVs amongst council and wider fleets, including electric cars and e-bikes